 As a true artisan winery and boutique distillery, Woodstone Creek produces 100-200 cases of wine, mead and distilled spirit yearly.
 The offerings change seasonally - Ohio grape varietals from dry to sweet, honeywine from local honey, port with our own potstilled brandy and fruit wine from area farms.
 Woodstone offers an unusual range of mead (7-10) from dry to sweet and fortified dessert wines.
 Woodstone's potstill produces brandy, honey liqueur, five grain bourbon, single malt whisky (peated and unpeated), rum, gin, bierschnaaps and vodka.
 Truly unique - all the fermentation arts come together at Woodstone Creek.
 Our winemaker is a certified brewmaster, mead mazer and master distiller all in one!

 Woodstone Creek makes the world's rarest spirits in Cincinnati Ohio.
 One of our microdistiller counterparts has said about microdistilleries, in general,"we make less than the big guys spill on the floor".
 Woodstone Creek makes three barrels a year - give or take.
 We have no production lines - no automated equipment, no computers, no bottling line and no employees.
-Woodstone Creek is true single barrel spirit - produced on a 238 gallon, direct fired potstill designed by the distiller.
+Woodstone Creek is true single barrel spirit - produced on a 238 gallon potstill designed by the distiller.
 For the most part, Woodstone Creek spirits are made much the same way they were made prior to the Industrial Revolution.
-One exception would be our high-tech water treatment which turns Cincinnati water into the ideal starting point.

 CINCINNATI'S DRINKING HISTORY: